tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 * `path/to/resource` is the path under which the resource is stored in CRX and subsequently in the Apache server's filesystem

-Things differ between the AEM filesystem and the Apache filesystem.
+From here, things differ a little bit between the AEM filesystem and the Apache filesystem.

 In AEM,